 Centralized Receivables Service (CRS)

-Collaborating closely with Fiscal Service's Debt Management Services (DMS), we developed a centralized service to make dealing with accounts receivable easier for agencies.
-Using an experienced private sector provider, DMS collects the money owed to agencies and gets that money to them.
+Collaborating closely with Fiscal Service's Debt Management, we developed a centralized service to make dealing with accounts receivable easier for agencies.
+Using an experienced private sector provider, Debt Management collects the money owed to agencies and gets that money to them.

 See more about our CRS initiative